josevalim/portal/README.md

   * `mix.exs` - where we define our project name, version and dependencies
   * `test` - where we define our tests

-With our project defined, we can now start an `iex` session inside our project.
-For such, just run:
+We can now start an `iex` session inside our project too.
+Just run:

     $ iex -S mix